wasiejen/Free-Snap-Tap/README.md

 #<arg>-nocontrols
 <arg>-nodelay

-#Tap Groupd
+#Tap Groups
 a, d
 w, s

 #----------------------------------------
-### Counter Strike focus group - everything following <focus> will activate when an active window matches the name or has the part of the name in itself that is given after <focus>
+# Counter Strike focus group - everything following <focus> will activate when an active
+# window matches the name or has the part of the name in itself that is given after <focus>
 <focus>Counter

 #<arg>-debug